No matter how perfect your human-feline relationship is, at some point, you may find yourself asking, “Why won’t my cat sleep with me anymore?”

 IS IT MEAN TO NOT LET MY CAT SLEEP WITH ME?

-No, it isn’t mean if you decide that you don’t want your cat to sleep you.
+No, it isn’t mean if you decide that you don’t want your cat to sleep with you.
 There are many valid reasons for not wanting to share your bed with your cat.
 You deserve a good night’s restful sleep.

 WHAT DOES IT MEAN IF MY CAT SLEEPS WITH ME EVERY NIGHT?